-Following steps to be followed to block .exe files from running on Windows 11 or 10 in Vulnerable Folders:
+The following steps will block .exe files from running on Windows 11 or 10 in Vulnerable Folders:-

 Step 2.
-The local group policy editor window will be opened in the system; follow the path as shown below in the left side pane:-
+Once the local group policy editor window opens in your system, follow the path as shown below in the left side pane:-

 Computer Configuration > Windows Settings > Security Settings > Software Restriction Policies